dignizio-usgs/MDWizard_Source/README.md

 - Dedicated link in ScienceBase where the tool can be downloaded.

 ##### Metadata Wizard version 1.0 (Updated 122014)
-- Handle null valuesall empty fields in input data sets.
+- Handle null values and empty fields in input data sets.
 - Handles feature classes within file and personal GDB.
 - Internal VB.Net metadata preview capacity (no longer dependent on IE).
 - Updated ESRI ArcToolbox interfaceparameter configuration.